 MCC requires all F-1 students carry health insurance in accordance with USCIS regulations and/or MCC policies.

 MCC international students can also go to a Take Care Health Center located within many Walgreens' stores.
-No appointment is required and the centers are open 7 days a week.
-Services include minor injuries, respiratory illnesses, vaccinations, and skin conditions.
+No appointment is required and the centers are open seven days a week.
+Services include minor injuries, respiratory illnesses, vaccinations and skin conditions.
 For a complete list and to find a location near you go to Walgreens Healthcare Clinic.
-There is no co-pay for MCC international students.
+There is no copay for MCC international students.
 Do not forget to present your health insurance card.

-For the 24 hour Nurse Help Line call 800.769.1259 or visit the MCC LewerMark website.
+For the 24 hour nurse help line call 800.821.7710 or visit the MCC LewerMark website.
 Translators are provided free of charge.

 Please remember that if you bring your spouse and/or children with you, they must also be adequately insured.